Revolver Rani: Plot

-Alka Singh (Kangana Ranaut) is the leader of a political party who loves Rohan Mehra (Vir Das), a rising star of Bollywood.
+Alka Singh (Kangana Ranaut) is the leader of a political party that loves Rohan Mehra (Vir Das), a rising star of Bollywood.
 The elections in Gwalior have just finished and Alka's reign has come to an end.
-Her opposition, the Tomar party, have come into power and want to use their new position to take out Alka, but first, they want to hurt her.
-The Tomars abduct Rohan from Mumbai and take him back to Gwalior with the aim to kill him.
-They are about to pull the trigger when Revolver Rani turns up, all guns blazing and saves his life.
+Her opposition, the Tomar party, has come into power and wants to use their new position to take out Alka, but first, they want to hurt her.
+The Tomars abduct Rohan from Mumbai and take him back to Gwalior with the aim of killing him.
+They are about to pull the trigger when Revolver Rani turns up, all guns blazing, and saves his life.

 Production

-Sai Kabir, who has directed Revolver Rani, said in an Interview, "It was a great experience… we shot the film in Chambal.
+Sai Kabir, who has directed Revolver Rani, said in an Interview, "It was a great experience... we shot the film in Chambal.
 It's a black comedy and it's a political film".
 Producer Tigmanshu Dhulia says that Revolver Rani is a complete B grade entertainment movie and everybody will like it.
 It was reported that Kangana Ranaut and other crew members were stopped by rebels near Chambal valley to capture photos with Kangana.
-Kangana denied their request and succeeded to get herself and the crew out from the spot.
+Kangana denied their request and succeeded getting herself and the crew out from the spot.